Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Discussion

 \subsection{Implications for cluster disruption}

-We find that mass-independent disruption (MID) is a better description of the cluster age distribution than mass-dependent disruption (MDD) in all regions, but that the disruption rate is relatively modest, $\alpha_T \approx -0.45$.
+We find that mass-independent disruption (MID) is a better description of the cluster age distribution than mass-dependent disruption (MDD) in all regions except for clusters with galactocentric radii $< R_{50}$, and that disruption is weak at young ages -- either no disruption at all occurs for $\approx 200$ Myr and only then becomes rapid ($\alpha_T \approx -1.4$), or disruption starts from young ages but is very mild ($\alpha_T \approx -0.3$.
 As with our results for the CMF, it is interesting to put this result into the context of previous studies.
 As summarised by \citet{2019ARAA}, the results of these studies have tended to depend strongly on the method of cluster catalogue construction, with authors who use ``exclusive'' catalogues that exclude objects that do not have compact, round morphologies favouring MDD and weak disruption, while those who use ``inclusive'' catalogues without such morphological filters favouring MID and more rapid cluster disruption, $\alpha_T \approx -1$.
 This difference arises because the morphological filters tend to preferentially affect the youngest clusters, so applying them flattens the age distribution.
 There is a great deal of debate in the literature, which we shall not revisit here, about the extent to which morphological filters artificially remove real star clusters from the sample, versus the extent to which a failure to filter leads to catalogues including large numbers of unbound associations that were never bound to begin with.